Page contents

 Arrange columns

 Columns can be arranged in a dialog by clicking on the column headers or from the panel's menu.
 A checked column is visible.
 The order can be re-arranged by dragging a column and dropping it at the requested position.
-Adding a custom column is done by giving it a title and type.
-The column appears as last and can be repositioned by dragging it to the requested position.
-One column at a time can be added with Apply (in Team version).
-A custom column can be removed by deleting its title.
+The view of the columns can be manually saved.

 Keyboard shortcuts